 - An employee who lives in New York but works outside of New York is not considered a New York employee if the employer is located outside of New York.

 - An employee that is required to travel occasionally into New York to perform duties, such as a salesperson, will not be considered a New York employee unless the employer is based in New York.

-- PFL will be included under an employer's DBL policy.
+- PFL is included as a rider under an employer's NY DBL policy.

 - Both PFL and DBL are mandatory for covered employees.